A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: The Propagator's Path Integral for Spinless Elementary Particles

 where $d\sigma^2=dx^2+dy^2+dz^2$.
 This expression for the line element provides the necessary information on the local metric to be able to compute the Lorentzian inner product in $d\tau=\frac{1}{c^2}\frac{ds}{dt}*\frac{ds}{dt}dt$.
 In particular, the Lorentzian inner product of two vectors $P_1=(t_1,x_1,y_1,z_1)$ and $P_2=(t_2,x_2,y_2,z_2)$ will be defined locally by $P_1*P_2=g_{11}t_1t_2+g_{22}x_1x_2+g_{33}y_1y_2+g_{44}z_1z_2$ where $(g_{11},g_{22},g_{33},g_{44})=(1+\frac{2\Phi}{c^2},-(1-\frac{2\Phi}{c^2}),-(1-\frac{2\Phi}{c^2}),-(1-\frac{2\Phi}{c^2}))$.

-Note that the principle of isolated equivalence ensures that a unique local {\it induced metric} can always be defined for any scalar potential, simply by establishing the corresponding induced potential at that point.
+Note that the principle of isolated equivalence ensures that, for a simple isolated unit, a unique local {\it induced metric} can always be defined for any scalar potential, simply by establishing the corresponding induced potential at that point.

 The total internal time along an indistinguishable path from a point $A$ to a point $B$ is:

 where we substituted $v^2=(\frac{dx}{dt})^2+(\frac{dy}{dt})^2+(\frac{dz}{dt})^2$, and we assume that $t$ is measured in an external frame of reference $\mathcal{F}_A$ at rest with respect to the potential field.